jofmi/ipysimulate/docs/overview.rst

 Alternatively, it is also possible to define custom visualization widgets:

 - :class:`CustomWidget` for visualizations with JavaScript and D3.
+Go to :doc:`guide_custom_widgets` for a full tutorial.
 - :class:`Matplot` for visualizations with Matplotlib.